Curriculum Detail

 • Classical Impacts on Modern Society*

-This pinnacle will offer a full range of topics in language and literature and in art, architecture, and archaeology.
+This pinnacle, taught in English and open to 11th and 12th graders, will offer a full range of topics in language and literature and in art, architecture, and archaeology.
 Ancient Greek and Roman culture is distinctive because it’s simultaneously both near and far, familiar and foreign.
 Much of what we experience in our own lives has its origins in the ancient Greek and Roman world, from the architectural elements of our campus buildings to elements of tragedy showing themselves in TV sitcoms.
 We will study Greco-Roman literature presented in tragedy and mythology which contains profound and challenging insights in the human condition that are as relevant today as when the works were first composed.
 Much the same is true of Greek and Roman art and architecture, which likewise holds a central place in the western artistic tradition.
 Because of these connections, it’s easy to assume that we can clearly understand that world.
 Looking more closely, however, the stranger it appears: the world and humanity’s place within it, the nature of the divine, all require careful reorientation on our part.
 Yet looking more closely still, the fundamental issues confronting people then were the same as those that confront us now.
 Through the in-depth study of Classics, you learn that near and far, familiar and foreign, are just a matter of perspective.
+Some features of the course:

 • Inquiry into Classical literature through Greek and Roman tragedy/mythology